 - EBITDARM = Earnings before interest, taxes, depreciation, amortisation, rental costs, and management fees.

-Some have criticised the use of these metrics, claiming they can be easily distorted and do not provide an accurate picture of cash flow.
+However, these metrics cop some criticism in that they can be easily distorted and do not provide an accurate picture of cash flow.
 They also ignore the impact of actual expenses, such as fluctuations in working capital.

 What is the EBITDA margin?

 Analysts often use EBITDA to calculate a company's EBITDA margin.
-This is a valuable financial metric because it allows you to compare the relative profitability of companies of different sizes.
+It's a valuable financial metric because it allows you to compare the relative profitability of companies of different sizes.

 To calculate the EBITDA margin, divide EBITDA by total revenue.
 The higher the EBITDA margin, the lower the company's operating expenses relative to its revenue.
 A company with a high EBITDA margin is more efficient and likely to be more profitable overall because it generates high EBITDA while keeping operating expenses low.